-British pianist Benjamin Grosvenor is internationally recognized for his electrifying performances and insightful interpretations.
-His virtuosic command over the most strenuous technical complexities underpins the remarkable depth and understanding of his musicianship.
-Benjamin is renowned for his distinctive sound, described as "poetic and gently ironic, brilliant yet clear-minded, intelligent but not without humor, all translated through a beautifully clear and singing touch" (The Independent) making him one of the most sought-after young pianists in the world.
+British pianist Benjamin Grosvenor is internationally recognized for his electrifying performances, distinctive sound and insightful interpretations.
+His virtuosic command over the most arduous technical complexities underpins the remarkable depth and understanding of his music making.

 Last season, Benjamin performed at London’s Barbican Hall, Paris’ Théâtre des Champs Elysées, Madrid’s Ciclo Grandes Intérpretes, San Francisco Performances, Sydney Symphony Orchestra’s recital series, Munich’s Herkulessaal, Milan’s Societá dei Concerti and Palau de la Música Catalana Barcelona.
 Also a keen chamber musician, he joined Tabea Zimmermann and others for a performance of Schubert’s Trout Quintet at Bonn’s Beethovenwoche 2019, and together with the Doric Quartet performed piano quintets by Fauré and Dvořák as well as chamber settings of Chopin’s Piano Concertos.